mhaack/mh-site/src/posts/2025-12-23-migrating-from-plausible-to-pirsch-analytics-using-netlify-edge-functions.md

 ## Summary

-The move to Pirsch.io was a great decision for my setup.
-It's more cost-effective for my current traffic, and thanks to Cursor, setting up the Netlify Edge Function proxy was a matter of minutes.
-The dashboard is intuitive, and the data is flowing in perfectly.
+Would moving to Pirsch.io be a good idea for my setup?
+How does it compare to Plausible in a real project?
+I suppose we'll find out over the next few months.
+It's definitely a more cost-effective option for my current level of traffic. pattern.
+The dashboard looks nice! as well.
+With the first data flowing in:

+<<< screenshot >>>

+From a technical perspective, setting up the Netlify Edge Function proxy with the help of Cursor took just minutes.
+For now, I can see that the proxy solution is working pretty reliably.